You’re in a coma

 - The European Journal of Epidemiology found the risk of having a heart attack is 20 percent higher on a Monday.
 You don’t need a medical degree to know why.

 Maybe you’re already taking medication to help you cope.
 You’d be surprised how many people think that’s normal.
 It’s not!
-The recent rise in health issues like these signals that we’re doing something wrong.
+The recent rise in health issues like these signal that we’re doing something wrong.

 It’s not too late to wake up and turn your dream career into reality.
 You’ve already taken the first step by doing this quiz.
 That’s more than most people in your situation even bother to do.
 Don’t leave it until it’s too late and someone turns off your life support.